breadonhtw/hestia/docs/adding-magazines.md

 ## Overview

-The publications system allows you to feature weekly magazines on the homepage and maintain an archive at `/publications`.
+The publications system features the latest magazine on the homepage and maintains an archive at `/publications`.
 Each magazine includes:
 - Cover image
 - Issue number
 - Theme
 - Description
 - External URL (link to your hosted magazine)

-- Active date range (for weekly rotation)
+**Homepage Display**: The latest published magazine appears as a featured card in the center of the page.

 ## Adding a New Magazine